 - blood tests and cultures to rule out other causes of swollen lymph nodes

 - a blood test that is positive for cat scratch disease

-Antibiotics sometimes are used to treat the disease.
+Most cases do not need any special treatment.
+Antibiotics are sometimes used to treat a severe form of the disease.
 If your doctor has prescribed antibiotics, give them to your child on schedule and for as many days as prescribed.

 Kids with cat scratch disease don't need to be isolated from other family members.
 Bed rest is not necessary, but can help if a child tires easily.
 If your child feels like playing, encourage quiet play while being careful to avoid injuring swollen lymph nodes.
-To ease sore nodes, try warm, moist compresses or give your child nonprescription medicines like acetaminophen or ibuprofen.
+To ease sore nodes, give your child nonprescription medicines like acetaminophen or ibuprofen.

 When to Call the Doctor

 Call the doctor whenever your child has swollen or painful lymph nodes in any area of the body.
 And always call your doctor if a child is bitten by an animal, especially if:

 - the bite or scratch was from a cat and the wound does not seem to be healing